 Students may be given comprehensive final examinations in any courses in which they are enrolled.
-A final examination schedule is published on the website and in the online class schedule.
+A final examination schedule is published on the website and is available here.

 Graduation Requirements Policy

 Gadsden State Community College (GSCC) awards the appropriate degree or certificate to a student who has completed the approved program of study, attained a minimum of a 2.0 cumulative grade point average over all coursework attempted at GSCC, and earned at least 25 percent of the credit hours required for the degree or certificate at GSCC.